This New Hotel For Activists Encourages Community (And Pampering)

 Even the buildings’ layout is meant to facilitate interactions and community building.
 The public spaces are “inspired by town halls,” says Lo, who envisions visitors hanging out with their laptops or enjoying the talks, which will be free of charge to the public.
 In the lobby of the upcoming San Francisco edition, large Roman steps will serve as a convene space, though the space can easily convert into a concert auditorium in the evenings.

 For those who aren’t in need of a place to rest at night, there is Eaton House, the brand’s members-only coworking space.
-Much like a WeWork, it’s meant to be a day office, one lined with a library of books and magazines on various topics of social change.
+Much like a WeWork, it’s meant to be a day office, but members also have access to the hotel’s library of books and magazines on various topics of social change.

 All these aspects together, Lo says, cement a complete center for anyone interested in learning about how to give back and make a local–or national–difference.